HOMS-OSS/ruperf/docs/overview.md

 Each of these tools are powerful in their own context.
 Utilizing them together can provide even greater leverage for calibrating software.
-Expanding upon what current tools provide will further bridge the gap between problems in modern software performance analysis and the tools we use to solve them.
+Expanding upon what current tools provide will further bridge the gap between problems in modern software performance and the tools we use to solve them.

-While `ruperf` is still in the beginning stages of development, we believe a solid and novel foundation is there. `stat` and `test` currently mimic their `perf` counterparts, and our goals for expanding upon them further involve adding timer support for events.
+While `ruperf` is still in the beginning stages of development, we believe a solid and novel foundation is there. `stat` and `test` currently mimic their `perf` counterparts, and our goals for expanding upon them further involve adding timer information.
 `gui` is an extremely useful sub-command that combines the aid of data-visualization with the ease of a CLI.
 These are the minimum features we've described in our MVP, and we are planning to add more.